multimediaeval/multimediaeval.github.io/_editions/2023/tasks/medico.md

 #### Task organizers
 **Organizers**
-* Vajira Thambawita, vajira@simula.no, SimuaMet
+* Vajira Thambawita, vajira (at) simula.no, SimuaMet
-* Steven Hicks, steven@simula.no, SimulaMet
+* Steven Hicks, steven (at) simula.no, SimulaMet
-* Andrea Storås andrea@simula.no, SimulaMet
+* Andrea Storås andrea (at) simula.no, SimulaMet
-* Michael Riegler, michael@simula.no, SimulaMet
+* Michael Riegler, michael (at) simula.no, SimulaMet
-* Pål Halvorsen, paalh@simula.no, SimulaMet
+* Pål Halvorsen, paalh (at) simula.no, SimulaMet

 **Co-organizers**
-* Tuan-Luc Huynh, htluc@selab.hcmus.edu.vn, University of Science - VNUHCM
+* Tuan-Luc Huynh, htluc (at) selab.hcmus.edu.vn, University of Science - VNUHCM
-* Hai-Dang Nguyen, nhdang@selab.hcmus.edu.vn, University of Science - VNUHCM
+* Hai-Dang Nguyen, nhdang (at) selab.hcmus.edu.vn, University of Science - VNUHCM
-* Minh-Triet Tran, tmtriet@selab.hcmus.edu.vn, University of Science - VNUHCM
+* Minh-Triet Tran, tmtriet (at) selab.hcmus.edu.vn, University of Science - VNUHCM
-* Trung-Nghia Le, ltnghia@selab.hcmus.edu.vn, University of Science - VNUHCM
+* Trung-Nghia Le, ltnghia (at) selab.hcmus.edu.vn, University of Science - VNUHCM

 #### Task schedule
 * July-October 2023: Data release <!-- * XX XXX 2023: Data release <!-- # Replace XX with your date.
 We suggest setting the date in July-October.
 13 October is absolute very last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->